Sienci-Labs/Resources/vortex/vx-the-basics/vx-software-basics.md

 ### Designs in 2D

-We will go over how 3D models work in VCarve in the next subsection, but we’d like to note here that you can still create some amazingly intricate designs (Such as embossing details onto a rolling pin) without using a 3D model.
+We will go over how 3D models work in VCarve in the next subsection, but we'd like to note here that you can still create some amazingly intricate designs (Such as embossing details onto a rolling pin) without using a 3D model.
 This is possible as you retain access to all conventional drawing tools, including the options to bring in vector files and images in rotary mode, with which you can create V-carvings, pockets and more like you would on a piece of flat material.
 Just remember that your designs are ultimately going to be wrapped around your stock cylinder.

 ![](/_images/_vortex/_the-basics/vx_software_wrapped-pattern.jpg "VCarving using a 2D pattern"){.aligncenter .size-full}